 Guarded by a majestic, golden Buddha statue, the caves are reached by ascending a set of 272 stairs.
 In 2018, they were repainted in vibrant colors.

 Once you enter the cave, you’ll forget the climb up the stairs.
-With a 90 meter tall ceiling surrounding the remains of old buildings carved into the rock walls, and numerous Hindu shrines.
+With a 90-meter tall ceiling surrounding the remains of old buildings carved into the rock walls, and numerous Hindu shrines.
 At the end of the cave, up a short staircase, the ceiling opens up and lets bright rays of light in where the Sri Valli Deivanai temple is found.

-Besides the Temple Cave at the top of the stairs, you can go on guided tours of the Dark Cave half way down on the right side.
+Besides the Temple Cave at the top of the stairs, you can go on guided tours of the Dark Cave halfway down on the right side.
 This is a fun adventure with headlamps where you’ll most likely see bats and maybe even some other smaller cave residents.

 Taj Mahal, India

-Taj Mahal is an Asia landmark that everyone have heard of and most people will have it on their Asia bucket list.
+Taj Mahal is an Asia landmark that everyone has heard of and most people will have it on their Asia bucket list.
 The mesmerizing white marble mausoleum was declared a UNESCO World Heritage Site in 1983 and attracts millions of visitors each year.

 The construction of the Taj Mahal started in 1631 and was finished 17 years later by the Mughal emperor Shah Jahan.
 The masterpiece was built in memory of his favorite wife where both her and his tomb are found.

-Taj Mahal is situated in Agra, a city of agra, about 210 kilometers south of New Delhi.
+Taj Mahal is situated in Agra, a city of Agra, about 210 kilometers south of New Delhi.
 You can get there by train in anything between 2.5 hrs and 3.5 hrs.
 Alternatively, you can book a car to drive you.